philips-labs/pca-reimagine-cdl/README.md

 1. Copy the config.example.py file and rename it to config.py
 2. Edit the HSP_IAM_USERNAME attribute in the HSPIAMConfig class in the config.py
+3. Edit the CDL_ORGANIZATION_ID attribute in the HSPCDLConfig class in the config.py
 3. To change the study (default ReImagine/WS1) edit the DEFAULT_STUDY_ID attribute of HSPCDLConfig class in config.py
 4. Edit the OUTPUT_DIR attribute in the BaseConfig class in the config.py to change output directory.
 5. Download all patients MR identifiers associated with the study